TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 `curl -X GET "https://www.si-digital-framework.org/SI/prefixes/mega?lang=fr" -H "accept: application/json"`

-<em>constants - returns information about all the included constants</em>
+**constants - returns information about all the included constants**

 (This knowledge base is currently restricted to the constants defining the SI.)